datosh/datosh.github.io/content/post/k8s_home_lab_2025_03/index.md

 ```

 Cool, we have a working ingress controller!
 Still this is not very useful, as
-we want **external traffic** to hit our services, even in the absense of manual
+we want **external traffic** to hit our services, even in the absence of manual
 port forwarding.

 ### Exposing the Ingress Controller